-There are plenty of types of fluid that can leave stains on driveways and sidewalks, and most of them are pretty hard to avoid.
-But knowing the type of stain that’s on your driveway can help you know how and when it should be removed.
-Here are the most common fluids that leave stains on concrete:
+There are plenty of types of fluid that can leave oil stains on concrete, and most of them are pretty hard to avoid.
+But knowing the type of oil stain that’s on your driveway can help you know how and when it should be removed.
+Here’s a list of the more common fluids that leave stains on concrete:

-Gasoline.
-When there’s a gasoline stain on your driveway, it’s probably not from your main vehicle — and if it is, you need to get your car or truck to a repair shop right away.
-It usually happens when you’re refilling your lawn mower or other gas-powered vehicle that's not typically filled up at the pump.
-Gasoline should be cleaned up as soon as possible, as it’s especially flammable and damaging to the environment.
+When there’s a gasoline stain on your driveway from a vehicle, you need to get your car or truck to a repair shop right away.
+Take care to avoid spills when refilling your lawn mower or other gas-powered vehicle that's not typically filled up at the pump.
+Gasoline should be cleaned up as soon as possible, as it’s quite flammable and damaging to the environment.

-Transmission fluid.
-When transmission fluid stains your driveway, it is almost certainly from your vehicle — so get it to the repair shop.
+When transmission fluid stains your driveway, it may be time get your ride to the repair shop.
 Transmission fluid is usually red and drips from the middle of your car or truck.
 The longer transmission fluid sits on concrete, the harder it is to remove.

-Snow removal salt.
-After snow removal salt has served its purpose and saved you from a nasty fall in the winter, it’ll likely leave stains as it melts snow and ice and the water drains away.
+After snow removal salt has served its purpose and saved you from a nasty slip on the ice last the winter, it’ll likely leave stains on concrete as it melts snow and ice and the water drains away.

-Engine oil.
 Engine oil leaks from any sort of vehicle are relatively common and should also be cleaned up right away.
-While they’re able to be removed from concrete fairly easily, they’re more damaging if tracked into your home and onto floors and carpets.
+While you’re able to remove oil from a concrete driveway fairly easily, it can do some serious damage when tracked into your home and onto floors and carpets.

-There are plenty of ways to get those types of stains out of your driveway — and you don’t need to buy environmentally harmful, dangerous and expensive chemicals to do it.
+The good news?
+There are plenty of simple ways to remove an oil spot on a driveway — and you don’t need to buy environmentally harmful, dangerous or expensive chemicals to get the job done.

-As a rule of thumb, stains that are still wet should be treated with absorbents that soak up the oil, such as cat litter or dirt.
+As a rule of thumb, oil stains that are still wet should be treated with absorbents that soak up the oil, such as cat litter or dirt.
 Stains that have dried and settled onto your driveway or sidewalk can be more challenging and require repeated steps to fully clean.
 Steps to remove old oil stains from concrete are outlined below:

-Get oil stains off with WD-40.
-In addition to fixing that annoying squeaky door hinge or prevent your car locks from freezing, WD-40 is a great moisture remover.
-Apply it over the entire stain and wash it away with water.
+In addition to fixing that annoying squeaky door hinge or preventing your car locks from freezing, WD-40 is a great moisture remover.
+You can also use WD-40 on oil stains on your driveway with the following steps: